D4wnstar/ode-eval-tirocinio/README.md

-An implementation of a numerical differential equation solver, written in Rust, with supported for a handful of solving methods.
+An implementation of a numerical differential equation solver, written entirely in Rust, with support for a handful of solving methods.
 Currently implemented:
 - Euler's method
 - Midpoint method
 - Fourth-order Runge-Kutta (RK4)